Anansi: Why men commit evil at night, children play in moonlight, disputes are settled in daytime, and Anansi is Nyame's messenger

 Nyame sired three children one day: Esum, or Night; Osrane, the Moon; and Owia, the Sun.
-He raised them well and had them go out on their own.
-While each successfully built their own village, Nyame considered Owia his favorite child and wished to make him a chief.
-He harvested a yam known as "Kintinkyi" in secret, and decided that the son who could guess it would become chief and receive his royal stool as proof.
+All three grew to be successful, but Nyame considered his son Owia as his favorite, intending to make him a chief.
+Nyame thus proposed a challenge: Nyame decided that the son who could guess the name of a yam he had secretly harvested (known as "Kintinkyi") would become the next chief and receive his royal stool.
 Soon, Nyame blackened his royal stool and asked his subjects if any could guess what his thoughts were.
-Anansi happened to be there, and said that he knew.
-Nyame told Anansi to gather his sons from the villages, and Anansi left.
-However, Anansi didn't truly know, but secretly decided he would learn.
+Anansi happened to be there and said that he knew, but was lying.
+Nyame told Anansi to gather his sons from the villages and in the process Anansi plotted to uncover the secret.